Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Discussion and Outlook

 Focussing now directly on the threshold transition to quantum chaos, combining what we learn from across all our results provides valuable insight into the underlying nature of the breakdown in simulation performance.
-From the full dynamics for each model (Fig.~\ref{Fig:2_colorPlots}), we observe clear (quasi)periodic dynamics, consistent with the Trotterised system being non-quantum-chaotic, until immediately prior to the threshold (given in units of $2\pi/g$: $\tau_{\rm A2A{\mhyphen}Ising} \sim 0.4$, $\tau_{\rm Heisenberg} \sim 0.09$ and $\tau_{\rm Rabi{\mhyphen}Dicke} \sim 0.08$).
-The pre-threshold oscillatory behaviour is particular clear and sudden for the local observables (Fig.~\ref{Fig:2_colorPlots}(a--c)) and participation ratio (Fig.~\ref{Fig:2_colorPlots}(d--f)).
-For the perturbation fidelity (Fig.~\ref{Fig:2_colorPlots}(g)), entropy of entanglement (Fig.~\ref{Fig:2_colorPlots}(h--i)) and simulation fidelity (Fig.~\ref{Fig:2_colorPlots}(j--l), the periodicity of the oscillations starts changing prior to the threshold, but clear oscillations continue until the threshold.
-This understanding is also backed up by Trotter error analysis shown in Fig.~\ref{Fig:6_TrotterErrors}, and particularly the full quantum state error calculated from the simulation fidelities Fig.~\ref{Fig:6_TrotterErrors}(j--l).
-Focussing on the plots with shorter time averaging, where the simulation-fidelity time averages are less complicated by the behaviour in the pre-threshold, quasiperiodic region, we observe that the full quantum state errors follow an analytic, increasing trend up until just prior to the threshold.
-In other words, the Trotter error grows steadily with step size, which matches the intuition derived from considering the Trotterised (Floquet) Hamiltonian as a convergent Floquet-Magnus expansion, with the zeroth-order solution reproducing the target dynamics and perturbatively increasing correction terms~\cite{HeylM2019QLTE, SiebererLM2019DQC}.
-And while the errors may still become significant in this region, they are in some sense still well behaved: from a given step size, you can expect to improve performance by reducing the step size, and worsen performance by increasing it.
+From the full dynamics for each model (Fig.~\ref{Fig:3_FullDynamicsAndFT}), we observe clear quasiperiodic dynamics, consistent with the Trotterised system being non-quantum-chaotic, until immediately prior to the threshold (given in units of $2\pi/g$: $\tau_{\rm A2A{\mhyphen}Ising} \sim 0.4$, $\tau_{\rm Heisenberg} \sim 0.09$ and $\tau_{\rm Rabi{\mhyphen}Dicke} \sim 0.08$).
+The pre-threshold oscillatory behaviour is particular clear and sudden for the local observables (Fig.~\ref{Fig:3_FullDynamicsAndFT}~(a--c)) (and the participation ratio (Fig.~\ref{AppFig:10_OtherDynamicalSignatures}~(a--c)) in the Appendix~\ref{App:otherSignatures}).
+For the simulation fidelity in Fig.~\ref{Fig:3_FullDynamicsAndFT}~(d--f) (and the perturbation fidelity (Fig.~\ref{AppFig:10_OtherDynamicalSignatures}~(d)) and entropy of entanglement (Fig.~\ref{AppFig:10_OtherDynamicalSignatures}~(e--f)) in the Appendix~\ref{App:otherSignatures}), the periodicity of the oscillations starts changing prior to the threshold (as seen in the Fourier transform shown in Fig.~\ref{Fig:3_FullDynamicsAndFT}~(g--l)), but clear oscillations continue until the threshold.
+This understanding is also consistent with the Trotter error analysis shown in Fig.~\ref{Fig:7_TrotterErrors}, and particularly the full quantum state error calculated from the simulation fidelities Fig.~\ref{Fig:7_TrotterErrors}~(j--l).
+Focussing on the plots with shorter time averaging, where the simulation-fidelity time averages are less complicated by the behaviour in the near-threshold, quasiperiodic region, we observe that the full quantum state errors follow an analytic, increasing trend up until just prior to the threshold.
+In other words, the Trotter error grows steadily with step size, which matches the intuition suggested by considering the Trotterised (Floquet) Hamiltonian as a convergent Floquet-Magnus expansion, with the zeroth-order solution reproducing the target dynamics and perturbatively increasing correction terms~\cite{HeylM2019QLTE, SiebererLM2019DQC}.
+And while the errors (state infidelity) may still become significant in this region, they are in some sense still well behaved: from a given step size, you can expect to improve performance by reducing the step size, and worsen performance by increasing it.
+This provides crucial support to the notion that, prior to the threshold, the Trotterised model implements a meaningful and controllable approximation of the underlying target dynamics.